Get your career off to a flying start with our 10 week paid internship in Human Resources.

 You’ll be updating your learning log so, towards the end of the internship, you’ll be able to show off everything you’ve learned in your final assessment.

-We’ll pair you up with a ‘buddy’ and a line manager you’ll support you for the full ten weeks..
+We’ll pair you up with a ‘buddy’ and a line manager you’ll support you for the full 10 weeks.
 Your buddy will be a current graduate, who’ll help you get settled by sharing their experience.
 Your line manager will provide guidance and support throughout the programme, discuss career options, and help you grow your professional network.

-Over the ten weeks, you’ll be taking part in a business improvement project in an area of Human Resources.
+Over the 10 weeks, you’ll be taking part in a business improvement project in an area of Human Resources.

 You’ll help us by finding a solution or improvement in a specific area.
-This will give you the chance to complete research on a topic, work collaboratively, and come up with recommendations to support our ambitions - you’ll present on this towards the end of the programme.
+This’ll give you the chance to complete research on a topic, work collaboratively, and come up with recommendations to support our ambitions - you’ll present on this towards the end of the programme.

 This’ll be a great way of putting new ideas forward, making a real contribution and getting a sense of what our team culture’s all about.
 You’ll find out about the details of this project during the induction.